 It turns out that the biggest risk from a banana peel might really be slipping on it.
 Banana peels are not poisonous.
 In fact, they're edible, and packed with nutrients.
 "Banana peel is eaten in many parts of the world, though [it's] not very common in the west," Flores said.
 "It contains high amounts of vitamin B6 and B12, as well as magnesium and potassium.
 It also contains some fiber and protein."
 According to a 2011 article in the journal of Applied Biochemistry and Biotechnology, banana peels also have "various bioactive compounds like polyphenols, carotenoids and others."

 It is important to carefully wash a banana peel before eating it due to the pesticides that may be sprayed in banana groves.

-- Bananas may have been the world’s first fruit.
+- Bananas may have been the world's first cultivated fruit.
 Archaeologists have found evidence of banana cultivation in New Guinea as far back as 8000 B.C.

 - Bananas do not grow on trees.
-The banana plant is classified as an arborescent perennial herb, and the banana itself is considered a berry.
+The banana plant is classified as an arborescent (tree-like) perennial herb, and the banana itself is considered a berry.